tmtsoftware/esw/docs/src/main/index.md

 The ESW subsystems provide the core functionality needed to enable the TMT operations modes including: PI-Directed observing, Pre-planned Service Queue, and conditions-based queue scheduled observing.
 The ESW enables operation of all TMT subsystems from user interfaces or other programs.
-Sequencing is the term used to describe the operations the software system must do to control the telescope subsystems and the instruments in the specific order needed to collect science data.
+Sequencing is the term used to describe the operations the software system must do to coordinate control of the telescope subsystems and the instruments in the specific order needed to collect science data.
 The Observatory Control System (OCS) subsystem of ESW is the central engine that provides the sequencing functionality.
 The Sequencing System consists of one or more Sequence Components that are configured with Scripts to form Sequencers.